-How much is not enough, and how much is too much when developing quality systems and controls for investigational cell and gene therapies?
+How much is too little versus too much when developing quality systems and controls for investigational cell and gene therapies?

-In an official statement in January 2019 by then FDA Commissioner Gottlieb, “the FDA is witnessing a surge of cell and gene therapy products entering early development, evidenced by a large upswing in the number of investigational new drug (IND) applications.”
+In an official statement in January 2019, Scott Gottlieb, M.D., who was the FDA Commissioner at the time, stated that “the FDA is witnessing a surge of cell and gene therapy products entering early development, evidenced by a large upswing in the number of investigational new drug (IND) applications.”
 With new therapeutic modalities emerging in the cell and gene space (e.g., CAR-T and gene editing therapies) and their promising outcomes, companies are confronted with the need to quickly develop and test these therapies in clinical trials.
-Because these emerging therapies introduce biological material into human subjects for phase 1 trials, a scientifically based standard of controls and GMPs are required to ensure patient safety and assure Regulators that the Investigational Product conforms to the CMC information submitted in the IND.
+Because these emerging therapies introduce biological material into human subjects for phase 1 trials, a scientifically based standard of controls and good manufacturing practices (GMPs) are required to ensure patient safety and assure regulators that clinical supplies conform with the chemistry, manufacturing, and controls (CMC) information submitted in the IND.

-Although, FDA has expressed support for regulatory flexibility for phase 1 manufacturing, reducing the GMP compliance burden during clinical development, and facilitating a faster route to early phase clinical studies.
-The use of phase appropriate GMPs and controls was never intended to provide firms an excuse to save money or cut corners; rather, they were disseminated to ensure basic safety and documentation standards are met in the manufacture and testing of phase 1 clinical trial material, and to encourage the design of quality into the process.
+FDA has expressed support for regulatory flexibility for phase 1 manufacturing, reducing the GMP compliance burden during clinical development and facilitating a faster route to early phase clinical studies.
+The use of phase appropriate GMPs and controls was never intended to provide firms an excuse to save money or cut corners.
+Rather, FDA’s guidance in applying appropriate GMP controls for producing clinical supplies for phase 1 were disseminated to ensure basic safety and documentation standards are met in the manufacture and testing of phase 1 clinical trial material and to encourage the design of quality into the process.
 It is expected that enhanced process controls and GMP standards will be employed as the material transitions into later clinical stages.

-To illustrate this point, I recently audited a viral vector manufacturer that was being qualified to manufacture and test viral vectors for phase 1 clinical trials.
-I was told that a production incubator used to expand the cells did not require qualification because the material produced was supporting phase 1 trials.
-While I am a fervent proponent of risk-based and phase-appropriate approaches to the application of GMPs and manufacturing/testing controls, I was surprised by this rebuttal since control over temperature and CO2 are critical for optimal cell growth and viability.
-However, when I reviewed regulatory guidance and industry publications, I realized there could be different interpretations of the industry expectation to qualify critical process equipment.
+To illustrate this point, ProPharma Group’s experts recently audited a viral vector manufacturer that was being qualified to manufacture and test viral vectors for phase 1 clinical trials.
+The manufacturer stated that a production incubator used to expand the cells did not require qualification because the material being produced would only be used to support phase 1 trials.
+While we strongly support the implementation of risk-based and phase-appropriate approaches to the application of GMPs and manufacturing/testing controls, this rebuttal was surprising since control over temperature and CO2 are critical for optimal cell growth and viability.
+However, during our review of regulatory guidance and industry publications, we quickly realized there could be different interpretations of the industry’s expectation to qualify critical process equipment.
 This requirement is outlined in the following guidance documents: